ReelTalkers/reel-algorithm/README.md

 Returns a list of movie score items.
 Each movie score items includes an IMDB identifier and a relevance score.
-Unlike the recommendations endpoint, these are not separated by score.
+Unlike the recommendations endpoint, these are not separated by genre.

 ```
 [